linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 New: Lockdown Condition (Hide block for everyone).
 New: Most conditions now have a selectable "Block Action" where you can choose if the block should be visible or hidden when the condition is met.
-Improved: UI - easily to select your options, the modal is now slimmer, match the current WordPress Admin UI colors.
+Improved: UI - easily to select your options, the modal is now slimmer, matching the current WordPress Admin UI colors.
 Improved: Refactored condition checking.
 Improved: Fully translatable.